markterweele/windows-itpro-docs/windows/security/operating-system-security/data-protection/personal-data-encryption/configure.md

 > [!TIP]
 > Use the following Graph call to automatically create the settings catalog policy in your tenant without assignments nor scope tags.
 >
 > When using this call, authenticate to your tenant in the Graph Explorer window.
-If it's the first time using Graph Explorer, you may need to authorize the application to access your tenant or to modify the existing permissions.
+If it's the first time using Graph Explorer, you might need to authorize the application to access your tenant or to modify the existing permissions.
 This graph call requires *DeviceManagementConfiguration.ReadWrite.All* permissions.

 ```msgraph-interactive
 POST https://graph.microsoft.com/beta/deviceManagement/configurationPolicies